brooklynrail/brooklynrail-platform/content/people/komar-melamid.md

   founded Sots Art - conceptual eclectic art based on cliches of the Soviet propaganda and the world's art history.
 In 1974 their works, made in collaboration, were destroyed by the Soviet authorities during the disbanded
   \"Bulldozer Exhibition\" - the unofficial artists' group show.
-In 1976 they works were smuggled out to New York and had a successful show at Ronald Feldman Gallery.
+In 1976 their works were smuggled out to New York and had a successful show at Ronald Feldman Gallery.
 Komar & Melamid have lived in New York since 1978 and participated in numerous international exhibitions, including Documenta,